Sanity Checks for Saliency Maps: Methods and Related Work

 \subsection{Visualization \& Similarity Metrics}

 We discuss our visualization approach and overview the set of metrics used in assessing similarity between two explanations.

-\textbf{Visualization.} We visualize saliency maps in two ways.
-In the first case, \emph{absolute-value} (ABS), we take absolute values of a normalized\footnote{We normalize the maps to the range $[-1.0, 1.0].$ Normalizing in this manner potentially ignores peculiar characteristics of some saliency methods.
-For example, Integrated gradients has the property that the attributions sum up to the output value.
-This property cannot usually be visualized.
-We contend that such properties will not affect the manner in which the output visualizations are perceived.} map.
+\paragraph{Visualization.} We visualize saliency maps in two ways.
+In the first case, \emph{absolute-value} (ABS), we take absolute values of a normalized map.
 For the second case, \emph{diverging} visualization, we leave the map as is, and use different colors to show positive and negative importance.

-\textbf{Similarity Metrics.} For quantitative comparison, we rely on the following metrics: Spearman rank correlation with absolute value (absolute value), Spearman rank correlation without absolute value (diverging), the structural similarity index (SSIM), and the Pearson correlation of the histogram of gradients (HOGs) derived from two maps.
-We compute the SSIM and HOGs similarity metric on ImageNet examples without absolute values.\footnote{See appendix for a discussion on calibration of these metrics.} These metrics capture a broad notion of similarity; however, quantifying human visual perception is still an active area of research.
+\paragraph{Similarity Metrics.} For quantitative comparison, we rely on the following metrics: Spearman rank correlation with absolute value (absolute value), Spearman rank correlation without absolute value (diverging), the structural similarity index (SSIM), and the Pearson correlation of the histogram of gradients (HOGs) derived from two maps.
+We compute the SSIM and HOGs similarity metric on ImageNet examples without absolute values\footnote{We refer readers to the appendix for a discussion on calibration of these metrics.}.
+SSIM and Pearson correlation of HOGs have been used in literature to remove duplicate images and quantify image similarity.
+Ultimately, quantifying human visual perception is still an active area of research.